WWE News: Here Is What The Fans Were Focused On During John Cena Vs. Finn Balor On ‘Raw’ [VIDEO]

 — summer frankenstein (@Wdnsheets) January 30, 2018

 For those who may not remember, beach balls were a pretty big thing at WWE events this past summer and they began to become quite the nuisance.
-As reported by Inquisitr, bringing beach balls to an event even resulted in a father and son being ejected from the crowd of a Monday Night Raw.
+As previously reported by the Inquisitr, bringing beach balls to an event even resulted in a father and son being ejected from the crowd of a Monday Night Raw.

 As reported by the official website of WWE, John Cena ended up winning the match and pinning Finn Balor.
 Now, Cena is entered into the Elimination Chamber after a really good match on Monday Night Raw that was almost ruined by a beach ball.
 Yes, the fans had grown quiet many times during the night and took all their focus off of a great main event to watch a beach ball get tossed around.